Our verdict

 mizuno-wave-rider-26-cushioning-in-cold.JPG

-Despite the shoe's softness, it still manages to provide a decent level of stability for a neutral shoe.
+We also felt like the shoe managed to provide a decent level of stability for a neutral shoe, despite its softness.

 mizuno-wave-rider-26-drop.JPG